Vasavi-221/Student-Marks-Calculator/README.md

 # Student-Marks-Calculator
-Calculates the Marks of the Student
+Calculates the Marks of a Student